SpenceKonde/ATTinyCore/avr/libraries/Wire/Readme.md

 (emphasis mine)

-Now, the internal pullups are NEVER strong enough for reliable opperation except under the most favorable conditions, but those conditions are common enough that people will be dissappointed to find that configurations that worked without external pullups require them here.
+Now, the internal pullups are NEVER strong enough for reliable operation except under the most favorable conditions, but those conditions are common enough that people will be disappointed to find that configurations that worked without external pullups require them here.
 They should not be upset at that, they should be upset with the stock API which hid the critical defect (lack of external pullups) from them.
 The pullups should be like 4.7-10k at 5V normal speed, and lower values (stronger pullups) at 3.3v and/or higher clock speeds.

 ### Slave Only TWI
 The exiting quartet - 841, 441, 1634 and 828 have a slave only TWI.
 The 1634 also has a USI, though.
 So that uses USI TWI master and HW slave TWI as slave.